Russia and the World Bank

 The Russian Federation joined the World Bank after the collapse of the Soviet Union, which led to the formation of a new state and economy as a constitutional republic.
 The federation joined the World Bank on June 16, 1992.
 Since then, Russian projects funded by the World Bank have ranged from public administration and law to energy development and fishing.
-On March 2, 2022, the World Bank halted all programs in Russia as well as Belarus due to their war on Ukraine.
+On March 2, 2022, the World Bank halted all programs in Russia as well as Belarus due to the invasion of Ukraine.

 Contributions and needs

 According to the World Bank, Russia experienced a period of strong economic growth during the 2000s.
 By 2012, growth has slowed along with the pace of reform.
 Russia must address key constraints to productivity growth, such as the remaining weaknesses in the investment climate, the lack of sufficient competition, barriers to infrastructure connectivity, companies' relatively-low innovation capacity and the mismatch between available skills and those demanded by the labor market.
 Improving the health of the population and the access to and quality by the labor market.
 Improving public health and access to quality education are also essential.
 Strengthening governance at all levels and ensuring fiscal and environmental sustainability must underlie these efforts.
 Progress is critical for Russia to return to sustainable growth and expansion of shared prosperity across the country.
 The World Bank outlined three requirements for Russian sustainability: governance, maintaining fiscal sustainability and better management of environmental and natural resources.